hygoni/webserv_tester/README.md

 # webserv_tester

-### Korean

-이 테스터는 42의 <i>webserv</i> 서브젝트를 위한 테스터입니다.

-다음의 기준으로 평가를 합니다.

-1. RFC를 지켰는가
-2. 입력 값을 올바르게 검증하는가

-이 테스터는 완벽하지 않을 수 있습니다. 정당한 이유가 있다면
-테스터가 예상한 것과 다른 결과가 나와도 괜찮습니다.

-### English
+### TODO
+- add headers in subjects
+  - Host
+  - Accept-Charsets
+  - Accept-Language
+  - Allow
+  - Authorization
+  - Content-Language
+  - Content-Length
+  - Content-Location
+  - Content-Type
+  - Date
+  - Last-Modified
+  - Location
+  - Referer
+  - Retry-After
+  - Server
+  - Transfer-Encoding
+  - User-Agent
+  - WWW-Authenticate
+- add security attacks
+  - response splitting

 This is a tester for 42 subject <i>webserv</i>
 it tests:

-1. the webserver follows RFC
+1. check if the webserver follows RFC
-2. it correctly validate input values
+2. check if it correctly validate input values (security)

-this tester isn't perfect. you can justify your choice if you can
+this tester isn't perfect. you can justify your choice if the tests fails